Lower bounds on bipartite entanglement in noisy graph states: Background and model

 \subsection{The coherent information}

 We want to answer the question of how \emph{useful} a given noisy graph state is.
 One qualitative answer is given by the rate at which Bell pairs can be distilled from asymptotically many copies of such a noisy graph state, where Alice and Bob are allowed to use local operations and one-way classical communication.
 This is a complicated question in general.
-We consider the \emph{coherent information} as it provides a lower bound on the distillable entanglement~\cite{Devetak_2005}.
+We consider \emph{coherent information} as it provides a lower bound on the distillable entanglement~\cite{Devetak_2005}.
+We emphasize that our tools can be used to calculate any quantity based on the entropies of the total and subsystems, such as the mutual information.

 Consider a mixed state $\rho_{AB}$ shared by Alice and Bob.
 The coherent information is given by \be \sI_B = H(\rho_B) - H(\rho_{AB})\ , \ee where $\rho_B$ is the reduced density matrix for Bob, and $H(\rho)$ is the Von Neumann entropy function given by \be H(\rho) = -\mathrm{Tr}\left(\rho \log_2\rho\right) \ . \ee A related quantity is the reverse coherent information \cite{Garc_a_Patr_n_2009}, defined by \be \sI_A = H(\rho_A) - H(\rho_{AB}) \ . \ee There is some arbitrariness as to which one we call which, and it is possible to confuse the two.
 For ease of exposition, we will at times refer to $\sI_A$ ($\sI_B$) as ``Alice's coherent information'' (``Bob's coherent information''), ``the coherent information on Alice's side'' (``coherent information on Bob's side''), or simply ``coherent information $\sI_A$'' (``coherent information $\sI_B$').
 Furthermore, we will refer to the general quantity as coherent information when we are not spelling out whether we are talking about $\sI_A$ or $\sI_B$.
 Note that $\max\{\sI_A,\sI_B\}$ yields the tightest lower bound on distillable entanglement.